 Better themes: M2 certainly has much better themes as compared to M1 themes (some are even outdated).
 The old ones are not compatible with the new structure.
 You will have to work-out on how to merge the unsupported code on M2.

 Extensions: M2 extensions address many more problems as compared to M1.
-They are priced higher than M1 but they do a lot more with what they cost.
+They are a priced higher than M1 but they do a lot more with what they cost.

 Backend Changes on Per User Basis: This means that your colleague won’t see the changes you make, add or remove columns of your job role, or shift it to a grid style.

-Faster Page Load Time: M1’s entire life was spent struggling for better load speed.
+Faster Page Load Time: M1’s entire lifetime was spent struggling for better load speed.
 M2 now performs extremely well, faster page load times, and quicker performance on the backend.
 It has an inbuilt one page caching and optimizations to the base code.

 There is better customer check-out verification with their emails, additional security options, and easier creation of extensions and themes.
 The admin is so much more scalable in Magento2.
-If store owners are really looking forward to expanding globally, and very quickly, they should be looking to it in the near future when ultimately the support from the Magento 1 will end.
+If store owners are really looking forward to expand globally, and very quickly, they should be looking to it in a near future when ultimately the support from the Magento 1 will end.
 Magento 2 will continue to evolve and develop and it is all about understanding when the business case is right.
 So it is rational to not spend too much on Magento 1 platform.
 However, it is all about what is right for the business.